The Hugga Bunch

-The Hugga Bunch was a 1980s toy line from the Kenner, Parker Brothers companies and Hallmark Cards.
+The Hugga Bunch is a 1980s toy line from Kenner, Parker Brothers and Hallmark Cards.
 Starting in early 1985, the companies manufactured the Hugga Bunch dolls, each of which held a smaller doll called a "huglet" in their arms.
 During that year, the line generated over US$40 million in sales.

 The title characters in the franchise lived in a place called "Huggaland".

 Film

 The toys inspired The Hugga Bunch, a 1985 television film produced by Filmfair Communications.

 Written by David Swift and directed by Gus Jekel, it earned a Primetime Emmy Award for Outstanding Visual Effects.
 Produced for US$1.4 million, it was the most expensive TV special ever produced at the time.
 Along with a making-of special, it was released on VHS, LaserDisc and Beta by Vestron Video's Children's Video Library.
 To date, it has not been released on DVD and/or Blu-ray.